When trauma impacts a family,

 Frequently Asked Questions

-Hopeful Connections Counseling is located on S. Vista Avenue (Airport exit) in Boise, Idaho — and available via telehealth throughout Idaho.
+• Hopeful Connections Counseling is located 3295 W. Elder St, Suite 117-4, off S. Vista Avenue (Airport exit) in Boise, Idaho and available via telehealth throughout Idaho.

-I feel strongly that parents are their child's greatest support.
-I collaborate with parents on goals from the start and typically invite you in for the last 10 minutes of your child's session.
-This isn't one-size-fits-all — let's figure out together what works best for your family.
+• Yes, parents are able to come into session as they are an essential part of the process.
+Typically, I work with the child or teen to make a plan to invite you in for the last 10 minutes of your child's session but this isn't one-size-fits-all — let's figure out together what works best for your family.

-I work with children ages 8 and up, teens, and adults — including parents and partners navigating the impact of trauma in their family.
+• I work with children ages 8 and up, teens, and adults.
+I support individuals who have experienced trauma firsthand or through loving someone who has including children, teens, parents, and partners navigating the impact of trauma in their family.

-Then let's talk.
-I'm always happy to have a conversation to see if we're a good fit — and if I'm not the right person for what you need, I'll help point you toward someone who is.
+• That uncertainty is completely normal and it's exactly what a free consultation is for.
+I'm always happy to have a conversation to see if we're a good fit.
+And if I'm not the right person for what you need, I'll help point you toward someone who is.
 Getting the right support matters more to me than filling a spot on my caseload.

 Maybe you're not sure therapy is the right step.
 Maybe you're sure but nervous about taking it.
 Maybe you just want to talk to someone before committing to anything.